 I assumed maybe he had brittle nails for some reason—iron deficiency maybe—and put him on a multi-vitamin.
 Fast forward about 3 days, my 2 year old’s entire big toe nail just falls off.
 No blood, no pain, it was just gone, like his nail peeled off.
 I looked at all three kids, and they all had nails peeling off!
 Alright, now I was freaked out.
-What the hell was happening?
+What the heck was happening?
 Was it a fungus?
 Why were my kid’s nails falling off?

-What is Onychomadesis and why does it happen?
+What is Onychomadesis, and why does it happen?

-As hand, foot, and mouth primarily attacks the feet and hands, it makes sense that it may also affect the nail bed—this just certainly was not something I had ever heard of and it did not happen the first time my kids had hand, foot, and mouth.
-It’s suggested that only certain strains of hand, foot, and mouth cause peeling nails, shedding or nails falling off.
+As hand, foot, and mouth primarily attacks the feet and hands, it makes sense that it may also affect the nail bed—this just certainly was not something I had ever heard of, and it didn’t happen the first time my kids had hand, foot, and mouth.
+It’s suggested that only certain strains of hand, foot, and mouth cause peeling nails, shedding, or nails falling off.

 Your best bet is to simply keep your child’s hands clean and leave them alone.
 New nails will grow in and rather quickly actually.
 The condition is not permanent, so if it keeps happening, you should definitely speak with your pediatrician.
-There are other causes of nail peeling, nails falling off, or nail shedding, but honestly, they are quite uncommon.
+There are other causes of nail peeling or shedding, but honestly, they are uncommon.
 Even fungal infections tend to only damage nails, not make them just sort of fall off.

 Anyway, I will say this whole experience was rather educational.
 The wonderful thing about kids—and even crappy situations like lost nails in kids—is that you learn something new everyday.